wandb/docs/docs/tutorials/monai_3d_segmentation.md

 ## 🚝 Training and Validation

-Before we start training, let us define some metric properties which will later be logged with `wandb.log()` for tracking our training and validation experiments.
+Before training, define the metric properties which will later be logged with `wandb.log()` for tracking the training and validation experiments.

 ```python
 wandb.define_metric("epoch/epoch_step")